DanahMk/ITNE352-A15/README.md

 ## Additional Concepts
 ### Multithreading
 The server uses multithreading to handle multiple clients simultaneously.
 This allows the server to manage several connections at once without blocking.
+### GUI
+the client Can Input their name in a dialog.

 ## Acknowledgments